 This product is advertised to help conceal thinning hair and bald spots for both men and women.
 These microscopic hair fibers are created from keratin and their precision laser cut gives them a look and feels just like regular human hair.

-Using Andras Fiber is very easy.
+Using Hair 2 Point 0 is very easy.
 After washing and drying hair, apply these fibers gently on bald patches or wherever the hair is thinnest.
-The fibers will latch on to the living hair and scalp cells due to their static charge.
+The hair fibers will latch on to the living hair and scalp cells due to their static charge.
 Pat gently to help them settle.
 In case a bigger volume is needed, apply some more and pat down.
 To hold it all tight in place, apply hair holding spray on top.

 Once they settle, the fibers will stay.
 Walking outside on a windy day is not a problem either.
-Andras fibers are easy to use and come in trial sized packs.
-So it is easy to try before committing to a bigger pack.
+Hair 2 point 0 are easy to use and come in trial sized packs.
+So, it is easy to try before committing to a bigger pack.